-After diskectomy or foraminotomy, you may still feel pain, numbness, or weakness along the path of the nerve that was under pressure.
+After a discectomy or foraminotomy, you may still feel pain, numbness, or weakness along the path of the nerve that was under pressure.
 These symptoms should get better in a few weeks.

-The length of recovery will also depend on how bad your condition was before surgery.
+Length of recovery also depends on how bad your condition was before surgery.

 You will need to change how you do some things.
 Try not to sit for longer than 20 or 30 minutes at one time.
 Sleep in any position that does not cause back pain.
 Your doctor will tell you when you may become sexually active.